hafezgh/Federated-Deep-Learning-for-Image-Classfication/README.md

-# Federated Learning for Image Classification
+# Federated Deep Learning for Image Classification

 ## FedAvg, FedProx, and ADMM-Based Algorithms with IID and Non-IID Data Distributions